manuelfritsche/flow-consistency/README.md

 ## Semi-Supervised Learning of Semantic Segmentation from Video

 This is the PyTorch implementation of my project "Semi-Supervised Learning of Semantic Segmentation from Video".
+The project was supervised by Yuhua Chen and Stamatios Georgoulis.

 ### Installation